lexibank/tlopo/out/vol1/chapter4.md

 ### 4.1.
 Cutting implements

+<a id="s-4-1-1"></a>

-4.4.1.1 Axe, adze
+### 4.1.1 Axe, adze

-[Oliver](../references.md#source-Oliver1989) ([1989](../references.md#source-Oliver1989):88) identifies axe heads as having cutting ends bevelled on both sides, adzes as having cutting ends bevelled on one side only, and axe-adzes which are bevelled so as to be used either way.
+[Oliver](../sources/Oliver1989) ([1989](../sources/Oliver1989):88) identifies axe heads as having cutting ends bevelled on both sides, adzes as having cutting ends bevelled on one side only, and axe-adzes which are bevelled so as to be used either way.
 They are, of course, hafted differently on to their handle, the axe head lying along the same plane while the adze head is set at right angles to the handle.
 Axes would have been used primarily in tree-felling; adzes for such activities as the hollowing out and shaping of canoes, or the extraction of pith from sago palms.
-Either implement could have been utilised in the shaping of timber for the construction of houses, fenceposts etc. Although the preferred material for an adze blade was presumably basalt, archaeological sites in Island Oceania contain numbers of axes and particularly adzes, made of shell, mostly of Tridacna, the giant clam ([Oliver 1989](../references.md#source-Oliver1989): 89).
+Either implement could have been utilised in the shaping of timber for the construction of houses, fenceposts etc. Although the preferred material for an adze blade was presumably basalt, archaeological sites in Island Oceania contain numbers of axes and particularly adzes, made of shell, mostly of Tridacna, the giant clam ([Oliver 1989](../sources/Oliver1989): 89).
 On coral atolls, shell often has by necessity to substitute for stone.

 <a id="p-88"></a>